 Rwanda

-In 2005, we began partnering with the Government of Rwanda toward its goal of health care reform and equitable, high-quality health care to all.
+With over 30 years of partnership with Rwanda, we have been working with the Government of Rwanda toward its goal of health care reform and high-quality health care to all.
 Starting with performance-based financing as a key element of reform, we have helped to improve the availability, delivery, and quality of health services by strengthening financing and improving quality in the public and private health sectors.

 Overview